pra33g/hermes/README.md

 Messaging functionality on same pc was developed, the latter part (cross PCs) was never though.

-Without any structured software design pattern and with the whole code only residing in my mind, the project got out of hand really quickly.

 I used OOPS and procedure other oriented paradigms while relying heavily on polymorphism (Example: load() with different messages).
 Even ASCII animations have been hardcoded (for loops and stuff).